Q: What do you breed for in your program?

 Q: Which breeds make the best pets?
 Are there differences in personalities between different breeds?

 A: Yes, there is quite a bit of difference.
 In general, the best options for pets are the more laidback breeds.
-Polish, Himalayans, Mini Rex, Dutch, Holland Lops, and French Lops are some great options for pet owners, as they tend to be social and easy to handle.
-The majority of pet homes are not equipped to manage the high strung nature of full-arch breeds such as Checkered Giants and Britannia Petites.
-Breeds popularly used for meat consumption also tend to be more averse to handling, especially when compared to breeds popularly used as pets.
+Polish, Himalayans, Mini Rex, Holland Lops, and French Lops are some great options for pet owners, as they tend to be social and easy to handle.
+For most pet homes, I advise against meat breeds or the more high-strung full-arch breeds.
 That said, these are generalizations, and each rabbit is different.
 I always recommend that new rabbit owners visit ARBA sanctioned shows or other rabbit events to meet the breeds in person and decide if they are a good fit before purchasing one.

 Q: What are the most common health concerns in rabbits?